HEALTHCARE TRANSFORMATION

 DAY 1

-On Day 1, The Healthcare Transformation and Public Health Stage focusses on Pharmacogenomics and Polygenic Risk Scores.
+On Day 1, The Healthcare Transformation Stage focusses on Pharmacogenomics and Polygenic Risk Scores.

 On Day 2, it focusses on AI in Healthcare as well as leveraging clinical data from electronic health records.